 What is the Definition of the Flag Theory?

-In essence the flat theory is a lifestyle that involves strategically placing flags around the world to increase freedom and prosperity.
+In essence, the flag theory is a lifestyle that involves strategically placing flags around the world to increase freedom and prosperity.

 Once designed for the wealthy, the flag theory can be used by people who live a nomad working lifestyle because they are location independent.
 So, such individuals can be free to travel or in my case, base oneself in a location outside your home country.